 Other than yourself, what piece of Australia have you put into your business?

 Building a beautiful space was really important to me, and I spent a lot of time thinking about the type of environment and feel I wanted to create.
 I really wanted to incorporate something unique and personalized, so I commissioned Melbourne artist Caroline Bournon to paint a series of three abstract paintings incorporating the colors we used in our cafe interior (pictured below).
 Caroline was amazing to work with and her paintings hang above our banquette seating and bring a softness and femininity to the cafe which I absolutely adore, as do our customers.
 I am also so happy to support Caroline as a female artist and small business owner.

 What is next for your business?

 Now that we’ve been open almost one year, I’m increasingly focusing on marketing, particularly through social media, and starting to venture into catering and events.
-I even catered an AWNY event earlier this year with Male Champions for Change.
+I catered an AWNY event with Male Champions for Change.
 It’s a very competitive market but I do feel like we have created a unique product and experience which our customers value.
 So it’s onwards and upwards from here!

 Visit & connect with Boundless Plains Espresso

 All images courtesy of Boundless Plains Espresso.
 This story was first published in August 2018.

 The ultimate guide to Australian Coffee Shops in NYC